SolankiPratikkumar/High_PSRR_LDO.md/README.md

 ![CLPSRR Screenshot from 2025-05-15 04-41-59](https://github.com/user-attachments/assets/d5db32cb-40b6-40cd-b10d-d0adb4e54e56)

-### Explanation of the artifact used for Close Loop PSRR:-
+### Explanation of the artifact used for Close Loop PSRR:
 * In this case we can see that we have given a AC source in the voltage source VDD.
 We want to see the negative feedback in the circuit due to which we will get the output voltage cancelled out (small signal analysis).
 * Here we should observe a high PSRR according to our specifications ( 60db) which tells us that our sizing is perfect.
 For this circuit we have given a feedback from the output terminal to the input of the diffamp which indicates the feedback path.